noir-lang/noir/docs/docs/dev_docs/getting_started/sandbox.md

 3. The quantity of tokens to be transferred.
 4. The nonce for the [authentication witness](../../concepts//foundation/accounts/main.md#authorizing-actions), or 0 if msg.sender equal sender.

+Here is the Noir code for the `transfer` function:

 #include_code transfer /yarn-project/noir-contracts/src/contracts/token_contract/src/main.nr rust

+Here is the Typescript code to call the `transfer` function, add this to your `index.ts` at the bottom of the `main` function:

 #include_code Transfer /yarn-project/end-to-end/src/e2e_sandbox_example.test.ts typescript